scaleracademy/scaler-open-source-september-challenge/Challenges/challenge23.md

 Today we will learn how to work with GitHub pages!

+**Before you proceed with the 23rd challenge, please ensure you have completed the following tasks to successfully mark the completion of the 3rd milestone:**

+## Preqrequisites to mark completion of 3rd Checkpoint (Milestone):

+1. Use the creative shared for the successful completion of the third milestone: [Third Milestone Creative](https://github-production-user-asset-6210df.s3.amazonaws.com/19529592/269840111-65c535ce-abcb-4246-8e61-c347127eebef.jpg) to share on any social platform: LinkedIn, Twitter, Facebook, Instagram, etc. marking the completion of the second milestone.

+2. Fill the Google form the following Google form: [Google Form](https://forms.gle/FJNAM11ajPkhXx5N6) to mark the completion of the third milestone.
+Note: This is a mandatory task to be eligible for the prize at the end of the challenge as it allows us to evaluate the submissions in the challenge so far.

+Once you have completed the above, you can proceed with the 23rd challenge.

 #### Brief Overview

 GitHub pages allows GitHub users to host static websites on GitHub's server for free.
 To learn more visit the official [GitHub Pages site](https://pages.github.com/)